What is a Probate? And Selling a House in Probate Florida

 Take, for instance, an elderly woman who leaves behind an executor to manage her estate and two heirs.
 At her death, she owes $90,000 in hospital and credit card debt, with a home valued at $150,000 but no cash.
 The estate owes $80,000 to the hospital and $10,000 in credit card debt.
 To settle these debts, if the heirs can’t pay, the executor must sell the home.
 After selling, the leftover $60,000 is split between the heirs.

-A property in probate may also be sold if the person died with no will and there are no immediate Heirs.
-In this situation, the Courts can order the property to be sold and any profits distributed to the closest relatives.
+A property in probate court may also be sold if the person died with no will and there are no immediate Heirs.
+In this case, the Courts can order the property to be sold and any profits distributed to the closest relatives.
 It’s best to be on the same page with all relatives.
 This process takes a little longer usually 60-120 days.

-Decide How to Sell the Inherited Property
+Decide How to Sell Inherited Property

 1. Get a Probate Appraisal